The Ministry of Education has denied allegations of government intending to eliminate single-sex schools in the country

 “Let me hasten to add that this statement is false and must be treated with the contempt it deserves”, the statement by Ekow Vincent said.

-It said however that the government is looking forward to increasing the girl child education and investing more as far as the study of Science, technology, engineering science is concerned.
+It said however that the government is looking forward to increasing the girl child education and investing more as far as the study of Science, technology, engineering

 "The President Akufo-Addo led government is committed to ensuring that girl child education remains a priority on the developmental agenda of our country.” the statement added.